Deke Slayton: Post-NASA career

 After his retirement from NASA, Slayton served as president of Space Services Inc., a Houston-based company earlier founded to develop rockets for small commercial payloads.
 He served as mission director for a rocket called the Conestoga, which was successfully launched on September 9, 1982, and was the world's first privately funded rocket to reach space.
 Slayton also became interested in aviation racing, and was President of International Formula One Pylon Air Racing and Director of Columbia Astronautics.
 He also served on the Department of Transportation's Commercial Space Advisory Committee.

 In 1991, Slayton began working with space historian Michael Cassutt to write his autobiography, titled Deke!: U.S. Manned Space from Mercury to the Shuttle, which was published in 1994, a year after his death.
 Slayton also co-wrote the 1994 book Moon Shot: The Inside Story of America's Race to the Moon with fellow astronaut Alan Shepard.

 Personal life

-Slayton married Marjorie "Marge" Lunney (1921–1989) on May 18, 1955, and they had one son, Kent Sherman, born April 8, 1957.
+Slayton married Marjorie "Marge" Lunney (1921–1989) on May 18, 1955, and they had one son, Kent Sherman.
 They divorced in April 1978, and Slayton moved to a condominium near the Johnson Space Center.
 He married Bobbie Belle Jones (1945–2010), who also worked at NASA, in October 1983, and they remained married until his death.

 When Slayton was a test pilot, one of his pilot colleagues was also named Don.
 In order to avoid confusion in radio communications, Slayton was referred to by his initials, D.K., which were eventually shortened to "Deke."

 In 1992, Slayton was diagnosed with a malignant brain tumor.
 On June 13, 1993, he died in his home in League City, Texas, from the illness, at the age of 69.
+Following his death, President Bill Clinton issued a statement of condolences stating Slayton "met adversity with determination, and discouragement with a dedication to never yield his dreams" and "his commitment to space exploration helped pull the world into an era of new possibilities that grows and expands to this day."
+He was cremated and his ashes scattered over his family farm in Sparta, Wisconsin.